rapid7/metasploit-framework/Meterpreter-Transport-Control.md

 * `transport next` - This command will cause Meterpreter to shut down the current transport, and attempt to reconnect to Metasploit using the next transport in the list of transports.
 * `transport prev` - This command is the same as `transport next`, except that it will move to the _previous_ transport in the list, and not the next one.
-* `transport change ...` - This command is functionally equivalent to running `transport add`, and hence requires all the paramters that `transport add` requires (resulting in a new transport at the end of the list), and then `transport prev` (which is the same as going from the start of the list to the end).
+* `transport change ...` - This command is functionally equivalent to running `transport add`, and hence requires all the parameters that `transport add` requires (resulting in a new transport at the end of the list), and then `transport prev` (which is the same as going from the start of the list to the end).
 The net effect is the same as creating a new transport and immediately switching to it.

 As an example, here is the current transport setup:
 ```